-The Riparian Protection and Water Quality Practices statute (Minnesota Statue Section 103F.48, commonly referred to as the Buffer Law) requires a 50-foot average continuous buffer of perennial vegetation with a 30-foot minimum width along all public waters and a 16.5-foot minimum width continuous buffer of perennial vegetation along all public drainage systems.
+The Riparian Protection and Water Quality Practices statute (Minnesota Statute 103F.48, commonly referred to as the Buffer Law) requires a 50-foot average continuous buffer of perennial vegetation with a 30-foot minimum width along all public waters and a 16.5-foot minimum width continuous buffer of perennial vegetation all along public drainage systems.

 All counties, SWCDs, and the watershed district implement and assess compliance with the Buffer Law through their local ordinances or rules.
 The local SWCDs are also responsible for landowner assistance with the Buffer Law.
 In most situations, landowners have the option of working with their SWCD to determine if other alternative practices aimed at protecting water quality can be used in lieu of-or in combination with-a buffer.
-In Grant County, alternative practices and are not allowed in lieu of a buffer on public waters but are on public drainage systems.
-In addition, all required buffers on public waters must be 50-feet wide within Grant County.
+Questions or requests for information about buffer or shoreland ordinances should be directed to the respective county soil and water conservation district.